Solar-network/python-slp/POCs.md

 ## SLP transaction

-Once user submited a contract proposition to a specific peer (requested peer), it will return a transaction to be signed and broadcasted if network concensus is reached.
+Once user submited a contract proposition to a specific peer (requested peer), it will return a transaction to be signed and broadcasted if network consensus is reached.

-A concensus message is sent by a requested peer and has to reach a succession of N random peers.
+A consensus message is sent by a requested peer and has to reach a succession of N random peers.

-### concensus flow
+### consensus flow

   1. user submit a SLP contract proposition to requested peer
   2. requested peer checks contract assertions
      - exit if at least one assertion is `False`
   3. requested peer computes `hash(SLP contract)` and `POH`
-  4. requested peer generates concensus message and send it to a random peer
+  4. requested peer generates consensus message and send it to a random peer
-     - concensus message : `{"ip":<ip>, "height":<height>, "hash"<slp fields hash>, "N":<N>, "X":0}`
+     - consensus message : `{"origin":<peer address>, "blockstamp":<bockstamp>, "hash"<slp fields hash>, "n":<N>, "x":0}`
-  5. on concensus message received :
+  5. on consensus message received :
-     + compute `POH`, and send it to requested peer with height and hash: `{"height":<height>, "hash"<slp fields hash>, "POH":<poh>}`
+     + compute `POH`, and send it to requested peer with height and hash: `{"blockstamp":<blockstamp>, "POH":<poh>}`
-     + if `X < N` increment X and forward to a random peer: `{"ip":<ip>, "height":<height>, "hash"<slp fields hash>, "N":<N>, "X":1}`
+     + if `x < n` increment X and forward to a random peer: `{"ip":<ip>, "height":<height>, "hash"<slp fields hash>, "n":<N>, "x":1}`
-     + requested peer increment valid POH count until quorum is reach
+  6. requested peer increment valid POH count until quorum is reach

 # SLP crosschain POC